40+ Ways to Say “Thank You” in Vietnamese (Comprehensive Guide)

 The Most Common Examples of “Thank You” In Vietnamese Including Pronouns

-Cám ơn em is what I use at cafés and restaurants unless the staff appears to be significantly older than me.
-But as I get older, this will soon change to cảm ơn con, which means “thank you, child”.
+Cảm ơn em is what I use at cafés and restaurants unless the staff appears to be significantly older than me.
+As I get older, I may sometimes use cảm ơn con with someone much younger, when that relationship feels natural.

 How To Add A Personal Touch To Your “Thank You” In Vietnamese